|Degree||Master of Science (M. Sc.)|

 Throughout the programme, you will apply mathematical methods and computer simulations, enabling you to become confident in this area.
 Almost all lectures are accompanied by lab classes, where you will learn how to handle state-of-the-art measurement techniques as well as how to plan and conduct experiments.
 Some of the lab classes are organised as projects, enabling you to work on your own small research project.
 In this way, you will be gradually introduced to independent work in research.
 You will learn skills beyond the subject area as training on the job, including project management, group work and the presentation of your findings in the form of a simulated conference presentation.

 Once you have obtained your Master’s degree in Photonics, you will be able to work in the development department of a leading industrial enterprise involved in photonics in Germany and abroad.
-Or you may decide to pursue a doctorate and go on to work at a Fraunhofer Institute, a university or another research institution.
+Or you may decide to pursue a doctorate and go on to work at industrial enterprises, universities or research institutions.
 Both career pathways will be open to you, because our degree course covers not only the foundations of physics, but also industrial applications.

 Development work in industry usually takes place in small teams.
 Since photonics represents the decisive innovative aspect for many products, engineers have a great deal of responsibility.
 For example, car manufacturers have been trying for years to develop innovative headlights.
 Thanks to the new LED technology, headlights and rear lights can be made smaller and integrated into a curved body surface.
 Other exciting innovations concern the development of cornering lights, which follow the turning of the steering wheel, and automatic dimming, when a vehicle’s integrated camera detects oncoming traffic.
 Thanks to these new technical possibilities, a seemingly minor component such as a headlight becomes important for the market success of a vehicle.
 And yet the applications of photonics in automotive engineering are much more far-reaching.
 High-powered lasers are used in production for cutting, welding, drilling and marking.
 The car itself now also contains new optical systems, such as heads-up displays and infrared night-vision systems.